 - 5.18 The translation process is initiated by the TAC team in response to requests to translate from jurisdictions adopting or developing an interest in the Standards. - 5.19 The TAC team oversees and provides support for the review committees throughout all stages of the process.
-Each language will be assigned a dedicated TAC Project Manager. - 5.20 The role of the TAC team in the translation process includes: - (a) reviewing and approving the composition of the review committee to ensure an appropriate balance of perspectives, and appointing one person as the coordinator of the review committee; - (b) reviewing regularly and in a timely manner, together with the coordinator, the review committee's process; - (c) providing files for translation or review and relevant reference material as appropriate; - (d) liaising with the Board's technical staff to answer queries relating to the meaning of the English text; and - (e) providing advice on translation best practice and support for computer-assisted translation software.
+Each language will be assigned a dedicated TAC Project Manager. - 5.20 The TAC team's role in the translation process includes: - (a) reviewing and approving the composition of the review committee to ensure an appropriate balance of perspectives; - (b) appointing one person as the coordinator of the review committee; - (c) reviewing regularly and in a timely manner, together with the coordinator, the review committee's process; - (d) providing files for translation or review and relevant reference material as appropriate; - (e) liaising with the IASB and ISSB technical staff to answer queries relating to the meaning of the English text; and - (f) providing advice on translation best practice and support for CAT software.

-Review committee composition
+(iv) Review committee composition

 - 5.21 The review committee has one person designated as the coordinator.
-In addition to managing the review process, the coordinator has the final responsibility for the content of the translation and has a casting vote if consensus in the committee cannot be reached. - 5.22 Membership of a review committee is subject to approval by the TAC team, and participation is on a voluntary basis.
-The review committee members are endorsed by the Foundation after nomination, and in consultation with the coordinator. - 5.23 The TAC team approves members of the review committee so that it comprises a group of people representing the best available combination of technical expertise and diversity of international business and market experience to contribute to the development of high quality translations of the Standards. - 5.24 The TAC team approves members on the basis of the following criteria: - (a) native proficiency in the language of translation.
-It is essential that members of the review committee are native speakers of the language of translation. - (b) fluent knowledge of English.
-The approved text of Standards is that issued by the Board in English.
-Because members of the review committee must review the translated text against the source English text, they must have a very good knowledge and understanding of English. - (c) demonstrated technical competence and knowledge of financial accounting and reporting.
-All members of the review committee, regardless of whether they are professional accountants, preparers, users or academics, should demonstrate a high level of knowledge and technical competence in financial accounting and reporting.
-The credibility of the review committee and its individual members, and the effectiveness and efficiency of the translation process, will be enhanced by members who have such knowledge and skills. - (d) commitment to the Foundation's mission and public interest.
-Members should be committed to achieving the objective of the Foundation of establishing a single set of international financial reporting standards that are of high quality and can contribute to global comparability and transparency. - 5.25 Where an official language is shared by more than one jurisdiction there should be at least one member from each jurisdiction that uses the Standards to ensure international acceptance of the translation.
-Adopting Entities using a particular shared language are strongly encouraged to nominate a representative to participate in the review committee for that language.
+In addition to managing the review process, the coordinator has the final responsibility for the content of the translation and has a determining vote if consensus in the committee cannot be reached. - 5.22 Membership of a review committee is subject to approval by the TAC team, and participation is on a voluntary basis.
+The review committee members are endorsed by the Foundation after nomination, and in consultation with the coordinatoror. - 5.23 The TAC team approves members of the review committee so that it comprises a group of people representing the best available combination of technical expertise and diversity of international business and market experience to contribute to the development of high-quality translations of the Standards. - 5.24 In cases in which both IFRS Accounting Standards and Sustainability Disclosure Standards are being translated into the same language, by agreement with the TAC team, the translating partner is permitted to create two review committees to work on one set of Standards each or one committee to work on both sets of Standards.
+Connectivity between IFRS Accounting Standards and IFRS Sustainability Disclosure Standards and the consistency between the respective translations will be an important factor in establishing the committees and selecting members. - 5.25 The TAC team approves members on the basis of: - (a) native proficiency in the language of translation-it is essential that members of the review committee are native speakers of the language of translation. - (b) fluent knowledge of English-the approved text of Standards is that issued by the IASB or ISSB in English.
+Members of the review committee shall review the translated text against the source English text; therefore, they shall have a very good knowledge and understanding of English. - (c) demonstrated technical competence and knowledge of financial accounting and/or sustainability-related disclosure-all members of the review committee, regardless of whether they are professional accountants, preparers, users or academics, should have a high level of knowledge and technical competence related to the Standards they will be reviewing. - (d) commitment to the Foundation's mission and public interest-members should be committed to achieving the Foundation's objective of establishing Standards that are of high quality and can contribute to global comparability and transparency. - 5.26 If an official language is shared by more than one jurisdiction, at least one member from each jurisdiction should use the Standards to ensure international acceptance of the translation.
+Jurisdictional authorities using a particular shared language are strongly encouraged to nominate a representative to participate in the review committee for that language.